WillisShek/Simple-Include-Media/readme.md

 ```
 **Do not use any space right after the operators `">"`, `"<"`, `">="`, `"<="` and `"="`.**

+## What's new in 1.1.x?
+It now supports recursive parsing!
+You can now use the new function `mediaAddExpressions` to add expressions like `"medium": ">phone & <=tablet"` to further manager you media queries.
+You can find an example under folder "example".
+***** Please be careful when adding expression to avoid any endless loop. eg. `"not": "not all and` is not allowed. **

 ## Getting Started
 ### Install
 #### NPM